Theses at the Chair of Sustainable Development and Change

 • Empirical work with own data collection and evaluation

-Consumer preferences for sustainable fashion: Investigation of the importance of sustainability dimensions on willingness to pay (conjoint analysis).
+Consumer preferences for sustainable fashion: investigation of the significance of sustainability dimensions on willingness to pay.

 Registration for Bachelor theses is done centrally via an ILIAS survey (see also https://wiso.uni-hohenheim.de/en/abschlussarbeiten).
 Please note the registration deadlines.